Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 1. You must have had your G1 learner’s license for at least 12 months.

-2. Your car must be fully functioning.
+Your car must be fully functioning.
 The driving instructor can cancel the test even if a single light is not working.
-This is why it is very important to check your car before the test.
+This is why it is vital to check your car before the test.

-3. And of course, you must pass all aspects of the driving test.
-Those are listed above.
+And, of course, you must pass all aspects of the driving test.

 G2 License Restrictions